fluencycy/synchronized_recorder/README.md

+## Note!!!
+With this current script, both PSM1 and PSM2 must be up and running!

 # SynchronizedRecorder
 An ROS node that synchronizes and records images and kinematic data.
 The synchronized data pairs are saved in organized folders with timestamps as folder names.
 Each folder contains:
 1. A synchronized image (image.png)